When markets are down, what should you do about RMDs?

 Everyone’s situation is unique, and there are nuanced strategies for satisfying RMDs that go beyond the approaches covered here.
 Your tax professional and financial advisor are the best sources for information that’s personalized to your specific situation and future goals.

-Please note, changes in tax laws may occur at any time and could have a substantial impact upon each person’s situation.
+Please note, changes in tax laws may occur at any time and could have a substantial impact on each person’s situation.
+RMDs are generally subject to federal income tax and may be subject to state taxes.
+Raymond James and its advisors do not offer tax advice.
+You should discuss any tax matters with the appropriate professional.